NTF28/your_portfolio/README.md

-I will gradually be adding pushing it; currently it's just the front page.
+I will gradually be pushing it; currently it's just the front page.